 The black suit can so easily be forgotten – shafted for a hipper blue suit, or a stylish grey number in windowpane check or sleek charcoal.
 Yet, in a menswear world obsessed with the new and the bold, a well-tailored suit – in black – is a surefire way to looking sophisticatedly chic.
-Especially, among the sea of navy, light grey and beige suits on parade this minute.
+Especially among the sea of navy, light grey and beige suits constantly on parade.

 Not to mention, black goes with everything.
 And it’s slimming.
 A triple win, really.
 To help you out, we’ve put together a selection of our favourite street, celebrity and lookbook shots, which showcase the very best in black suits.
-With a plethora of men working black this season – from the office, to weddings, to that all-important first date, black is certainly worth a look when deciding what suit to wear today.
+With a plethora of men working black from season to season – from the office, to weddings, to that all-important first date, black is certainly worth a look when deciding what suit to wear.

-For more ways than one to wear it, click through the slideshow for an incredible 50 ways to wear a black suit.
-Then, read on to find out exactly how, and when, to wear the black suit, followed by an expert tip from menswear designer, tailor and suit connoisseur.
+For more ways than one to wear it, check out the gallery below.
+But before you do, read on to find out exactly how, and when, to wear the black suit, followed by an expert tip from menswear designer, tailor and suit connoisseur.

 RELATED: How To Wear A Grey Suit